-What are the advantages & disadvantages of using a dedicated IP?
+What are the advantages and disadvantages of using a dedicated IP?

 How many IPs will I get to use for sending with Ometria?

-You will be assigned to an IP Pool which consists of 2 different IP addresses.
+You will be assigned to an IP pool which consists of two different IP addresses.

 Why should I allow 24 hours to analyse my campaigns performance?

-Campaign performance typically takes up to 24 hours before the results stabilise.
-This is because emails can be delayed and are retried for upto 24 hours.
+It typically takes up to 24 hours for the results in Campaign performance to stabilise.
+This is because emails can be delayed and are retried for up to 24 hours.

-Additionally, allowing 24 hours to determine performance gives recipients time to interact with the campaign and therefore shows a much more accurate reflection of engagement.
+Additionally, allowing 24 hours to determine performance gives recipients time to interact with the campaign and therefore provides a much more accurate reflection of engagement.

-An Internet Service Provider (ISP) is an email receiver that providers a mailbox typically as a value add on for having purchased telecom/television services like broadband & satellite TV.
-Typical examples are @btinternet.com and @virginmedia.com.
+An Internet Service Provider (ISP) is an email receiver that provides a mailbox as a value add-on for having purchased telecom/television services like broadband or satellite TV.

-A Mailbox Provider (MBP) are companies who providers mailboxes for free and their income is then generated from advertising revenue.
-Typical examples are @google.com, @hotmail. and @yahoo domains.
+A Mailbox Provider (MBP) is a company who provides mailboxes for free and their income is generated from advertising revenue.

 I want to continue contacting customers who have engaged up to a year ago, how can I do this?

-What do I do if my campaign is not performing well?
+What should I do if my campaign is not performing well?